Generated Smoky Mountains river valley scene representing the Oconaluftee River, not an exact location photo

 Nantahala, Davidson, and French Broad pages give alternate trout or warmwater plans when the Oconaluftee is not right.

-Confirm NPS fishing rules, Cherokee Enterprise Waters permit rules, and NCWRC regulations as applicable to the reach you plan to fish.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Confirm NPS fishing rules, Cherokee Enterprise Waters permit rules, and NCWRC rules as applicable to the reach you plan to fish.

 Use NPS rules, parking, and wildlife-viewing cautions in park areas.